Python model in a streams flow

 File objects are the external file resources that are required by your code at execution time.
 Your Machine Learning

-When the flow starts running, we download each specified file object from COS and place it at a unique location on the runtime-local file system.
-At that point, we call your callback function with the runtime-local file path as an argument.
+When the flow starts running, each specified file object is downloaded from Cloud Object Storage and placed at a unique location on the runtime-local file system.
+At that point, your callback function is called with the runtime-local file path as an argument.
 Your callback function then instantiates and keeps the respective object for usage in subsequent processing.

-All specified file objects must be available on COS before we call your
+All specified file objects must be available on Cloud Object Storage before your

-We continually scan COS and check if the file object was updated.
-If so, we reload the file to the runtime-local file system.
-Then, we again call its callback function, which redeserializes the respective object and updates the state with the new model object, without restarting the flow.
+Cloud Object Storage is continually scanned and it is checked if the file object was updated.
+If so, the file is reloaded to the runtime-local file system.
+Then, its callback function is called again, which redeserializes the respective object and updates the state with the new model object, without restarting the flow.

-The Python objects that you load into COS must be created with the same version of packages that are used in the streams flow.
-To see the list of preinstalled and user-installed packages, go to the canvas, click , and then click Environment.
+The Python objects that you load into Cloud Object Storage must be created with the same version of packages that are used in the streams flow.
+To see the list of preinstalled and user-installed packages, go to the canvas, click , and then click Runtime.

-Goal: Run predictive analysis by using a tokenizer and a model that were uploaded to COS.
+Goal: Run predictive analysis by using a tokenizer and a model that were uploaded to Cloud Object Storage.
 After you define the file objects and click Generate Callbacks, we generate stubs for your load_model() and load_tokenizer() callback functions.

 import requests import sys import os import pickle def init(state): pass def process(event,state): text = event[‘tweet’] text_t = state[‘vectorizer’].transform([text]) y_pred = state[‘classifier’].predict(text_t) # predicts class as number labels = [‘irrelevant’, ‘negative’, ‘neutral’, ‘positive’] event[‘sentiment’] = labels[y_pred] return event def load_classifier(state, path_classifier): state[‘classifier’] = pickle.load(open(path_classifier, “rb” )) def load_vectorizer(state, path_vectorizer): state[‘vectorizer’] = pickle.load(open(path_vectorizer, “rb” ))